Name day: Slovakia

 In Slovakia name days (meniny) are widely celebrated.
 Name days are more often celebrated than birthdays in workplaces, presumably because it is simpler to know the date since most calendars contain a list of name days, which can also be found in the header of daily newspapers.
-Celebrations in elementary schools are different from those within the family, as the celebrant gives candies to his or her classmates.
+Celebrations in elementary schools are different from those within the family, as the celebrant gives candies to their classmates.
 Within the family, birthday-like celebrations are often held with cakes, presents and flowers.
-Flowers are sometimes sold out for popular name days.
-In the past, the law did not allow parents to choose any name for their child.
-That has changed, although it is still common to choose but name from the name day list in the calendar.
+Flowers are sometimes sold out for popular name-days.
+In the past, the law did not allow parents to give their child a name that wasn't from the name-day list in the calendar.
+That has changed, although it is still common to choose a name from the calendar.

 The original list was the Roman Catholic calendar of saints, but changes have been made to reflect the present-day usage of names.